What does the BVV do?

 bulb

-Practical example: Responsibility for housing construction
+Practical example: Responsibility for building new homes